What’s the Biggest Plane in the World? It Depends on How You Define It!

 • Status: In service

-• YouTube video of the Stratolaunch Roc
+• YouTube Video: Stratolaunch Roc

 20. Boeing 777X: The Longest Commercial Airliner in Production (2026)